json-schema-org/.github/CONTRIBUTING.md

-# Guidelines for contributing to the JSON Schema project GitHub organisation
+# Guidelines for contributing to the JSON Schema project

 We invite you to join us working on JSON Schema.